slist/cbapi-qt-demo/README.md

 ## For Microsoft Windows users

-Zip files containing cbapi-qt-demo.exe are available in [Releases section](https://github.com/slist/cbapi-qt-demo/releases).
+A Zip file containing cbapi-qt-demo.exe is available in [Releases section](https://github.com/slist/cbapi-qt-demo/releases).

 ## For MacOS users